GoogleCloudPlatform/community/tutorials/ar-subs/index.md

           }
         }

 ### Test recording with the microphone

-1. To test your microphone configuration, you can use the following command to record a 5 second clip in 16KHz raw format:
+1. Record a 5-second clip in 16KHz raw format:

         arecord --format=S16_LE --duration=5 --rate=16000 --file-type=raw out.raw

+1. Connect speakers or headphones to the configured sound output device, such as the Raspberry Pi 3.5mm audio output.

-1. To check the audio playback device and the recorded audio file, execute:
+1. Play the audio clip:

         aplay --format=S16_LE --rate=16000 out.raw

-**Note:** you have to connect speakers or headphones to the configured sound output device, such as the Raspberry Pi 3.5mm audio output.

 ## Clone the example app and install its dependencies

 1. Using the SSH or console connection to the Pi, clone the repository associated with the Google Cloud community tutorials:

         git clone https://github.com/GoogleCloudPlatform/community.git